 Social norms are sometimes misperceived, which has consequences for important economic outcomes.
 However, little is known about why misperceptions exist in the first place.
 This project focuses on the role of communication in shaping misperceptions, which Ieda studies in the context of masculinity norms among 7th-9th graders in collaboration with the Secretariat of Education of the City of Rio de Janeiro.

-This project is the first in the economics literature to causally estimate the role of communication in misperceptions and social image concerns.
+This project is the first RCT in the economics literature to elicit norms and beliefs about men’s roles and to causally estimate how the lack of communication can perpetuate misperceived norms.

 Design & Dev by Wonderland Collective